core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported:

-Insert a step between step 2 and step 3:
+Insert the following step between step 2 and step 3:

 A. If the request was a registration and the response has a Partial IV, verify for replay as specified in {{replay-notifications}}.

-Replace step 6 of {{ver-res}} with:
+Insert the following step between step 5 and step 6:

 B. If Inner Observe is present then:

-*  If the request was not an Observe registration, then go to 9.
+*  If the request was not an Observe registration, then go to 8.

-*  If the Partial IV was not present in the response, then go to 9.
+*  If the Partial IV was not present in the response, then go to 8.

-*  If the request was an Observe registration and the Partial IV was present in the response, then verify the received 'Partial IV' parameter against the corresponding Notification Number as described in {{replay-notifications}}, and follow the processing specified in {{notifications}} .
+*  If the request was an Observe registration and the Partial IV was present in the response, then initialize or update the Notification Number with the 'Partial IV' parameter, if the Partial IV was greater than the Notification Number, as described in {{replay-notifications}}, and follow the processing specified in {{notifications}} .

-C. If Inner Observe is not present, then delete the attribute-value pair stored in step 6 of {{prot-req}}.

-Replace step 9 of {{ver-res}} with:
+Replace step 8 of {{ver-res}} with:

 D. In case any of the previous erroneous conditions apply: the client SHALL stop processing the response.
 An error condition occurring while processing a response to an observation request does not cancel the observation.
 A client MUST NOT react to failure by re-registering the observation immediately.

-Note that the attribute-value pair stored in step 6 of {{prot-req}} MUST be deleted whenever the Observation is cancelled or "forgotten", and will be stored for as long as the Observation is active.

 # Web Linking